 Women, We Need to Stop Perpetuating the Patriarchy

 Social expectations keep women from reaching their full potential.
-But have we ever stopped to ask who society is and the role we play in it?
+But have we ever stopped to ask the role we play in it?
 How much of our own suppression are we endorsing?

 When I say social expectations on women, do you think of beauty standards, pressure for motherhood, the need to be palatable but criticised for not pursuing more?
 It's a steady stream of contradictions and demands placed upon women from the moment they enter the world.
 And it's normalised.

 But what is society?
 Who is this mysterious entity that sets the tone for how women must behave?
 It's not just rich white men in looming towers or the fashion and beauty industry; the lawmakers and advertising bodies.
 It's us too.

 We must start taking responsibility for our part in the perpetuation of patriarchal standards.
 Just as we have had to take a hard look at how we have benefitted from white supremacist structures, we must recognise the ways we continue to fuel society's expectations of women.

 Why?
 Because much of the demand comes from how we are perceived.
 Our appearance matters.
 It's the currency that keeps capitalism afloat.